10 December 2024

 Both the finder of the nugget and the owner of the land where it was discovered are keeping their identities secret due to its magnitude.
 Mr Palmer hopes it will be purchased by either the National Museum Of Scotland or the Natural History Museum, but legally it may have to be handed over to The Crown Estate.
 He believes the fact it is in two pieces should not affect its value.
 Mr Palmer said: "From the top you could say it looks like two bits, but when you see it from underneath, it's a perfect fit.
 "It's like an exact jigsaw, there's no disputing it.
 "Even if you took the largest individual piece, it is still the biggest one in the UK.
 "Add together the second piece and the story behind it and you've got something amazing."
 The Douglas Nugget holds the current record for the largest gold nugget found in the UK for 500 years.

-> UK's 'largest' gold nugget discovered in Scottish river
+> UK's 'largest' gold nugget discovered in Scottish river29 November 2019

 A recent study looked at the evidence for the use of ancient vessels to feed animal milk to prehistoric babies.
 There are a variety of ancient glass and ceramic vessels with small, thin spouts that have tested scholars as to their function.
 It seems likely that the majority of the prehistoric clay and later Roman glass vessels were used to feed infants or the infirm, while the ceramic Greek and Roman forms were used to replenish oil lamps or for other domestic uses.